renzbagaporo/serialsniff/README.md

 #### Python

-`serialsniff.py` contains a `SerialSniff` class used to implement the command-line functionality.
+`serialsniff.py` contains a `SerialSniff` class used to implement the command-line functionality; which can be used in your own Python programs.

 ```python
 sniff = SerialSniff(args.port,                          # serial port to sniff